 Children who have been identified as at risk of falling behind are quickly supported to ensure they keep up.
-They get additional daily practice in short 1:1 sessions with a trained adult (Keep Up or Rapid Catch Up sessions as described in the phonics policy).
+They get additional practice in short 1:1 sessions with a trained adult (Keep Up or Rapid Catch Up sessions as described in the phonics policy).
 They also become "priority readers" who are targeted for extra informal practice during the day.

 Each class uses quality texts as a stimulus and vehicle for whole class reading and writing lessons.
-Texts have been chosen either to link with knowledge in foundation subjects or for their challenging written style and content.
-These texts (as well as experiences and events) are at the heart of the well-planned units of work which teachers have devised to meet the expectations set out in the National Curriculum for English.
+These texts (as well as experiences and events) are at the heart of the units of work in the HfL Essential Writing scheme which teachers use to meet the expectations set out in the National Curriculum for English.
 Extracts from other texts are also used and these are carefully chosen to help develop particular reading skills.
 Discussions and questions are created to meet the needs of the cohort and cover the reading domains using the style of questions suggested in the VIPERS acronym (see Appendix D).